 Flemming is a long-time Simplr product abuser tester.
 His invisible strap of choice is our F1 (shown here in stealthy Wolf Gray Limited).

 In this video, Bert Stephani discusses his love of portraiture, and shares his thoughts on the new Fujifilm X-T5.

-Bert has numerous Simplr straps, but the one that cameos in this video is his Castor Gray F1.
+Bert has numerous Simplr straps, but the one seen attached to his X-T5 is a castor gray F1.

 There’s been a ton of excitement around the new Fujinon 33mm lens — and nobody’s better equipped to give impressions than Charlene Winfred — who’s spent years with the “original” Fujinon XF35mmF1.4 R practically glued to her camera.